Do You Know You have a right to know?

-Our communities will stop applying pesticides on playgrounds and immediate adjacent areas where children and families play or picnic.
+Our communities will stop applying pesticides on playgrounds and immediately adjacent areas where children and families play or picnic.

 Green Minds asks the communities to develop a timeline to move the Parks Departments as well as private and public schools toward the adoption of natural lawn care practices on sports and other turf.
 Within two years our communities will substantially reduce the use of the more toxic pesticides on all sports fields by putting into place successful alternative management practices.

 Green Minds understands that sometimes pesticides are deemed necessary.
-In these instances we ask the community to use only the least toxic pesticides and only as a last resort.
-Some pesticides which are particular harmful shall be banned entirely.
+In these instances, we ask the community to use only the least toxic pesticides and only as a last resort.
+Some pesticides which are particularly harmful shall be banned entirely.